Electric and magnetic fields (EMF)

 Electric and magnetic fields are invisible fields of energy that exist around anything that carries or uses electricity.
-Power lines, electrical wiring and electrical equipment such as toasters, lamps, computers, copiers, fax machines, even a single light bulb, produce EMF.
+Power lines, electrical wiring and electrical equipment such as toasters, lamps, computers, copiers, even a single light bulb, produce EMF.

 The strength of these fields increases as you get closer to the source and quickly decreases as you move away.
 They also increase or decrease with variances in voltage and current (amperage).